 We provided power using an infrared laser beam.

-J. James, V. Iyer, Y. Chukewad, S. Gollakota, and S. B. Fuller, The first untethered flights of an insect-scale 200 mg robot, IEEE Int.
+J. James, V. Iyer, Y. Chukewad, S. Gollakota, and S. B. Fuller, Liftoff of a 190 mg Laser-Powered Aerial Vehicle: The Lightest Wireless Robot to Fly, IEEE Int.
 Conf.
 Robotics and Automation (ICRA)

 S. Balasubramanian, Y. Chukewad, J. James, G. Barrows, and S. B. Fuller, A low-weight on-board camera and a neural network to control an insect-scale aerial and ground robot

-IEEE International Conference on Biomedical Robotics and Biomechatronics (BIOROB) (Enschede, the Netherlands, 2018) (under review)
+IEEE International Conference on Biomedical Robotics and Biomechatronics (BIOROB) (Enschede, the Netherlands, 2018) (accepted)

 A. Sodemann and Y. Chukewad.
 Comparison of Cartesian and Polar Kinematic Arrangements for Compensation of Scale Effects in Micromilling.
 Proceedings of the ASME Inter-